Shanzae124/React_NoteApp-Firebase_Auth/README.md

 # React_NoteApp-Firebase_Auth
-this is a simple note app using react native.
+this is a simple note app using react native. and the project is in master branch.